alirezaghavaminia/nativeJuliaMirror.jl/README.md

 ## Prerequisites:

 A Julia language version 1.1.0 or higher is required.
+The Julia 1.10 Git commands are changed so for this version and higher version a seperate commit is taged.

 ## installation: